 They can also be carved with Egyptian motifs, inspired by the discovery of Tutankhamen’s tomb in 1923.
 (This also applies to other Art Deco sculptures of the period).

 The bronze components on the Chiparus sculptures should be decorated in cold-painted enamel and have crisp well-defined details.

 Chiparus also produced groups of figures all featuring the same subject matter.
 For instance; bronze sculptures of stalking or crouching panthers by Dimitri Chiparus can fetch between $8,000 and $9,000 USD at auction.

-The sculptor signed almost all of his works with “D. H. Chiparus”, which he mainly etched on the base of each figure (see example for Chiparus mark on bottom of article).
+The sculptor signed almost all of his works with “D. H. Chiparus”, which he mainly etched on the base of each figure (see an example for Chiparus mark at the bottom of the article).

 Collecting Chiparus Sculptures in 2015: